Frequently Asked Questions

 Paid CGC Collector members receive direct submission privileges as well as various discounts.
 Click here for details.

 Can I make submissions to other CCG companies?

 Yes.
-Your CGC Collector membership entitles you to submit to Numismatic Guaranty Company (NGC), Numismatic Conservation Services (NCS) Paper Money Guaranty (PMG), Certified Guaranty Company (CGC), Classic Collectible Services (CCS) and CGC Trading Cards.
+Your CGC Collector membership entitles you to submit to Numismatic Guaranty Company (NGC), Numismatic Conservation Services (NCS) Paper Money Guaranty (PMG), Certified Guaranty Company (CGC) and CGC Trading Cards.

 Does the grading credit I receive with my CGC Premium or Elite Collector membership expire?

 Yes.
 This credit expires one year from the day it is issued.